A characterisation of F_q-conics of PG(2,q^3): Abstract

 \section{Abstract}

 This article considers an $\Fq$-conic contained in an $\Fq$-subplane of $\PG(2,q^3)$, and shows that it corresponds to a normal rational curve in the Bruck-Bose representation in $\PG(6,q)$.
-This article then characterises which normal rational curves of $\PG(6,q)$ correspond via the Bruck-Bose representation to $\Fq$-conics of $\PG(2,q^3)$.
-The normal rational curves of interest are called 3-special, which relates to how the extension of the normal rational curve meets the transversal lines of the regular 2-spread of the Bruck-Bose representation.
-This article uses geometric arguments that exploit the interaction between the Bruck-Bose representation of $\PG(2,q^3)$ in $\PG(6,q)$, and the Bose representation of $\PG(2,q^3)$ in $\PG(8,q)$.
+The main result characterises which normal rational curves of $\PG(6,q)$ correspond via the Bruck-Bose representation to $\Fq$-conics of $\PG(2,q^3)$.
+The normal rational curves of interest are called 3-special, a property which describes how the extension of the normal rational curve meets the transversal lines of the regular 2-spread of the Bruck-Bose representation.
+The proof uses geometric arguments that exploit the interaction between the Bruck-Bose representation of $\PG(2,q^3)$ in $\PG(6,q)$, and the Bose representation of $\PG(2,q^3)$ in $\PG(8,q)$.